mvolkmann/blog/src/prolog.md

 The default setting of `double_quotes` is
 `string` in SWI-Prolog and `chars` in Scryer Prolog.

+Technically speaking, the only want to actually create a string is to set `double_quotes` to `string` and use double quotes.

 To escape a quote inside a literal string, precede it with a backslash.